sandraalhames/Q-3-Qompute-2025/README.md

 # Welcome to Q^3 Qompute 2025!
-All Challenges are provided by IBM Quantum.
+All Challenges are provided by IBM Quantum and to be completed with Qiskit.

 > [!IMPORTANT]
 **Please note that in-person attendees must check in on 9/12 and 9/14, contact qee@usc.edu for any concerns**